 - Tuna fish and bagels and margarine are available on meat days.

 - For refreshing afternoon snacks, Camp provides non dairy ices and popsicles on meat days and ice cream, ices and popsicles on non-meat days.

-- Ingredients and nutritional information is provided for items served at lunch – just click on that item on the online menu below and it should come up.
+- Ingredients and nutritional information will be provided for many of the items served at lunch as soon as ordering is finalized- just click on that item on the online menu below and it should come up.
 In addition, one of our nurses is responsible for overseeing what is being served each day and communicating with our parents.
-She can be reached at email@example.com, or during Camp in the Camp Nurses Office
+She can be reached at email@example.com, or during Camp in the Camp Nurses Office.

 - Please do not send lunch to camp.
 If you need to send your camper with food from home for medical reasons, you must have approval from the camp director, who can be reached at firstname.lastname@example.org.
 It is our goal to be able to provide appropriate alternatives so that sending lunch becomes unnecessary.

 - For a list of gluten free items, please click here.

 - During the 9 days preceding the observance of Tisha B’Av, no meat is served.

 We recognize that each camper has different tastes and not every child will enjoy every part of every meal.
 But now more than ever, each camper will have more of a variety of choices to choose from.
 We hope you enjoy our camp lunch program.
 We welcome input to help us get even better.